sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 # Session
 ## API

-* session needs to be created from a store :
+* Session needs to be created from a store :
   `store.with_session { |s| .... }`
-* tells a session to manage an object :
+* Tells a session to manage an object :
   ` session << object_to_manage`
-* load a object :
+* Load a object :
   `session.plate[plate_id]`
-* get the id of an object  :
+* Get the id of an object  :
  `session.id_for_object(plate)`

 !SLIDE small subsection transition=scrollUp
 # Session
 ## Objects no managed are not saved

-### The following code save only one plate.
+### The following code saves only one plate.

 	@@@ ruby
 	store.with_session do |s|